enchant97/home-terminal-system/docs/Guides.md

 ## Deploying
 Depending on how you decide to run this app it will require different setups.
-Docker Deployment is the prefered method.
+Docker Deployment is the preferred method.

 These deployment guides do not currently instruct you on how to run with https.

 ### Docker Deployment
 #### Using docker-compose
 - Change the SECRET_KEY environment value to something secure
-- Running this will create three containers called: flask and database
+- Running this will create three containers called: ingress, flask and database

 #### Just Dockerfile
 - Run docker file with required environment values (SECRET_KEY, DATABASE_URI)